Example of setting up a TLS(SSL) certificate check

 -

-Click Create and Run.
+Click Create and run.

-2. Add email for mailing lists
+2. Add an email address for notifications

 -